-Despite being hit by two consecutive cyclones at the start of 2023, Vanuatu continues to show a strong sense of resilience in terms of adapting to the impacts of climate change.
+Despite being hit by two consecutive cyclones at the start of 2023, Vanuatu continues to show a strong sense of resilience in adapting to the impacts of climate change.

-Their resilience is evident in their acknowledgment that a central part of dealing with the changes is maintaining a very strong connection to the land and what it gives.
+Their resilience is evident in their acknowledgement that a central part of dealing with the changes is maintaining a solid connection to the land and what it gives.

-These were the sentiments shared by communities in Vanuatu to The University of the South Pacific’s Pacific Ocean and Climate Crisis Assessment (POCCA) team during their visit from August 13-19.
+Communities shared these sentiments in Vanuatu with The University of the South Pacific’s Pacific Ocean and Climate Crisis Assessment (POCCA) team during their August 13-19 visit.

-Participants of the community engagement in Santo and Port Vila openly share how they continue to rely on traditional materials for their housing and medicine.
+Community engagement participants in Santo and Port Vila openly share how they continue to rely on traditional materials for their housing and medicine.

-This was evident when POCCA team members observed the numerous amounts of thatched roofs currently present at the communities they visited.
+This was evident when POCCA team members observed the numerous amounts of thatched roofs currently present in the communities they visited.

-Community members emphasized how these materials needed to be protected for the sake of the future generation.
+Community members emphasised how these materials needed to be protected for the sake of future generations.

-Despite their positivity, the people that the team spoke to have admitted extreme weather patterns such as the two cyclones that hit early this year are starting to appear more often.
+Despite their positivity, the people the team spoke to have admitted extreme weather patterns, such as the two cyclones that hit early this year, are starting to appear more often.

 However, they feel that these are a direct result of human activity to which small Pacific Island States such as Vanuatu are becoming an innocent victim.